 It took us 30 minutes to bike to our second winery of day 2, Basel Cellars.
 This winery is a good distance away from the main cluster of wineries in the Southside sub-region but was worth the time and effort it took to bike there.

 The grounds at Basel are beautiful.
-This video says it all.
-It’s a wedding venue paradise.
+It’s a wedding venue in paradise.
 It’s a girls’ trip paradise.
 It’s a couples’ trip paradise.
 It is paradise.
 The house on the grounds can be rented as well as the pool house.

 The bike journey was not the most majestic of rides nor was it the coolest of rides.
 The sun was masked by the forest fire smoke that had moved into the valley overnight which helped keep the temperatures down but it was still 99°F that day.